nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

 > Why splitting your codebase too early can quietly destroy your team’s velocity — and what to do instead.

-When you're building a startup, your number one job is to ship: ship features, ship experiments, ship value to users.
-Architecture matters — but the wrong architecture, especially premature microservices, can quietly choke your momentum.
+When you are building a startup, the most important thing is an ability to quickly iterate and ship features and value to the end-users.
+This is where foundational architecture of your startup plays a big role, additionally things like your techincal stack, choice of programming language also adds up to your teams' development velocity.
+The wrong architecture, especially premature microservices, can substantially hurt the productivity and contribute to missed goals in delivering software.

-I've seen this firsthand leading backend efforts at early-stage companies.
-A well-meaning "clean architecture" plan can morph into a graveyard of half-finished services, broken local setups, and slow, demoralized teams.
+I've had this experience when working on greenfield projects for early-stage startups, where questionable decisions were made in terms of software architecture that led to having half-finished services, over-engineered and broken local setups, and demoralized teams who struggle maintaining unnecessary complexity.

-Let's dig into why microservices are often the wrong move early on, where they _do_ make sense, and how to structure your startup's systems for speed and survival.
+Let's look into why microservices are the wrong move early on, where they "do" make sense, and how to structure your startup's systems for speed and survival.

 ## Monoliths Are Not the Enemy

-If you're building a SaaS product today — even a "simple" database wrapper like a MySQL-backed app — complexity arrives faster than you expect.
-Features multiply, data models evolve, and business rules shift under your feet.

-But even as your app grows messy, monoliths still work.
-Especially at the start.

-Monoliths are easier to deploy, test, debug, and reason about.
-They let your tiny team focus on the two most critical things:
+If you're building some SaaS product, even a simple SQL database wrapper eventually may bring a lot of internal complexity in the way your business logic works, additionally you can get to various integrations and background tasks that let transform one set data to another.

+With time, sometimes unnecessary features, it's inevitable that your app my grow messy.
+What good about monolithic application is, they still work.
+While being a single process, single codebase with internal dependencies, your team can still focus on the most critical things:

+- **Staying alive**
 - **Delivering customer value**
-- **Staying alive**

-At a fintech startup I worked with, a single Node.js monolith supported tens of thousands of users and millions in transaction volume before any serious talk of splitting arose.
-When we did extract a service, it was because of real scaling needs — not theoretical purity.

-The problem isn't the monolith.
-It's bad modularization _inside_ the monolith.
+The biggest advantage of monoliths are their simplicity in the deployment.
+Generally, such projects are built around existing frameworks — it could be Django for Python, ASP.Net for C#, Nest.js for Node.js apps, etc. When sticking to monolithic architecture, you get the biggest advantage to fancy microservices — a wide support of the open source community and project maintainers who primarily designed those frameworks to work as a single process, monolithic app.

+At one real-estate startup I worked with, a small Laravel app that was initially built as a basic dashboard to manage deals by real-estate agents grown into large suite of features that handled managing gigabytes of documents, integrating dozens of third party services while still being a basic PHP-based stack on Apache.
+The team followed set of best practices Laravel community established, and were quite successful in massively expanding the feature set of application while maintaining the business needs and expectations.
+The app worked fine without decoupling it into separate services and introducing potentially unnecessary accedental complexity.

+People often times point out that it's hard to make monoliths scalable, but it's bad modularization _inside_ the monolith that may bring such problems.

 ## Where Microservices Go Wrong (Especially Early On)

 ### 1. Arbitrary Service Boundaries

+In theory, you often times see suggestions on splitting the

 In theory, it sounds clean: split your app into "User Service," "Billing Service," "Notifications Service," and so on.